-Chandler Galt of Talkdesk introduces us to contact centre shrinkage, discussing the importance of the metric and how to reduce it.
+Chandler Galt of Talkdesk introduces us to shrinkage in the call centre, discussing the importance of the metric and how to reduce it.

-Why You Should Be Tracking Call Centre Shrinkage in 2019
+Why You Should Be Tracking Call Centre Shrinkage?

 Do you know how many of your scheduled call centre agents are actually available to take calls at any given time versus how many are on break, attending team meetings, doing after-call work, out sick or late to their shift?
 This percentage is known as shrinkage.